hoodiehq-archive/documentation/en/start/getting-started/getting-started-1.md

 ##### package.json (file)

 Every Hoodie app is a Node.js application and every Node.js application needs a **package.json** file.
 It defines the name of the app (**testapp** in this case) and its dependencies.
-It is used to install and declare the used versions of [**hoodie-server**](https://github.com/hoodiehq/hoodie-server) and all core plugins.
+It is used to install and declare the used versions of <a href="https://github.com/hoodiehq/hoodie-server" target="_blank">hoodie-server</a> and all core plugins.

 ##### node_modules (folder)